-In particular, when you make a claim, you consent to Emergency Services Health collecting sensitive (health) information directly from third parties, or if the information relates to someone other than you on the health insurance policy, you give consent on behalf of that person and you must be authorised to do so.
+In particular, when you make a claim, you consent to us collecting sensitive (health) information directly from third parties, or if the information relates to someone other than you on the health insurance policy, you give consent on behalf of that person and you must be authorised to do so.

 Where you receive treatment at or by a hospital, our contracted third party, the Australian Health Service Alliance (www.ahsa.com.au) collects personal information about your claim to assist us in assessing and paying your claim and assisting us in meeting our statutory reporting requirements.

-Information may be collected by Emergency Services Health by voice, electronically or in hard copy and is stored by Emergency Services Health either electronically, in hard copy or both electronically and in hard copy.
+Information may be collected by us by voice, electronically or in hard copy and is stored by us either electronically, in hard copy or both electronically and in hard copy.

-Emergency Services Health collects personal information on a recurring basis, in particular relating to managing your health insurance with us and when making a claim.
-This is your notification that Emergency Services Health will collect your personal information on a recurring basis.
-When you or your authorized representative interact with us and when you receive treatment for which a claim is made on your health insurance policy, it is reasonable for you to expect that Emergency Services Health will collect your personal information.
+We collect personal information on a recurring basis, in particular relating to managing your health insurance with us and when making a claim.
+This is your notification that we will collect your personal information on a recurring basis.
+When you or your authorised representative interact with us and when you receive treatment for which a claim is made on your health insurance policy, it is reasonable for you to expect that we will collect your personal information.

-If you are not the Contributor of a health insurance policy with Emergency Services Health, but are making a claim, or otherwise providing personal information, on behalf of another insured person, you must be authorized to do so.
+If you are not the Contributor of a health insurance policy with us, but are making a claim, or otherwise providing personal information, on behalf of another insured person, you must be authorised to do so.

-If you or any other person on your health insurance policy does not consent to the collection and the way we use and disclose personal information, we may not be able to provide you with cover.
+If you or any other person on your health insurance policy does not consent to the collection and the way we use and disclose personal information, we may not be able to provide you or the other person with cover.

 Use of personal information